JuanJSalzar/HabitTracker-front/INSTALLATION.md

 #### API Connection Problems

+- Verify your API endpoint configuration in `.env` file
+- Check that `VITE_API_URL` is correctly set (if using custom endpoint)
-- Verify backend is running on `http://localhost:5237`
+- Default fallback is `http://localhost:5237` if no env variable is set
 - Check CORS settings on the backend
 - Ensure network connectivity
 - Test API endpoints manually with tools like Postman